PrinceXaine/Dragon-Repeller-Rebirth/README.md

 - **New Weapons:** The following weapons are available: Stick, Dagger, Claw Hammer, Staff, Sword, Spear, Greatsword, Dragon Slayer.

 - **New Armor:** The following armors are available: Worn Shirt, Leather Garb, Iron Plate, Steel Armor, Diamond Mail, Obsidian Plate, Adamantium Suit, Dragon Repeller.

+- **New Spell System:** The following spells are available: Magic Bolt, Healing, Teleport, Magic Bolt II, Healing II.
+Spells can be used to deal damage, heal and run from enemies.

 - **New Locations:** The following locations are available: Town, Inn, Cave, Forest, Dungeon